* Hungary blames delay on EU regulatory hurdles

 He also said that Rosatom still plans to start work on the site's auxiliary buildings in early 2018 and that, once permits are secured, construction of the reactors could start in 2020.

-Greenpeace anti-nuclear activist Andras Perger said that EU regulatory controls should have been anticipated and were not responsible for Rosatom's delay in submitting the request for a construction permit.
+Greenpeace antinuclear activist Andras Perger said that EU regulatory controls should have been anticipated and were not responsible for Rosatom's delay in submitting the construction permit.

 "If the Russians are not responsible for the delay then they will not pay any penalties," Perger said.

-He added that Rosatom has so many projects at home and abroad that it struggles to manage them all.
+He added that Rosatom has so many projects at home and abroad that it struggles to serve them all concurrently.

-An industry executive said that as Rosatom is speeding up a project to build Turkey's first nuclear plant, it may let the timing of others slide.
+An industry executive said that as Rosatom speeds up its Turkish nuclear project, it may let the timing of others slide.

-Rosatom said last month that it aims to start work on its Turkish Akkuyu project by the end of March.
+Rosatom said last month that it aims to start work on its Turkeish Akkuyu project by the end of March.

-Industry sources say that Turkish President Tayyip Erdogan is eager for construction to start on the plant, whereas in Hungary existing plants can operate for many more years.
+Industry sources say that Turkey President Tayyip Erdogan is eager for construction to start on the country's first nuclear plant, while Hungary's existing plants can operate for many more years.

 The Paks site already has four Russian-built reactors that account for about a third of Hungary's power consumption and will be retired between 2023 and 2037.

-Finnish-Russian group Fennovoima said last month that the license to build a Rosatom reactor in Hanhikivi, Finland was likely to take a year longer than expected as design work by supplier and co-owner Rosatom had been slower than expected.
+Finnish-Russian group Fennovoima last month said that the license to build a Rosatom reactor in Hanhikivi was likely to take a year longer than expected as design work by supplier and co-owner Rosatom had been slower than expected.

-The financial difficulties of rivals Westinghouse and Areva have created opportunities for Rosatom, but China's CGN and South Korea's Kepco are also competing for business. ($1 = 0.8529 euros) (Reporting by Marton Dunai in Budapest and Geert De Clercq in Paris; Editing by David Goodman and Susan Fenton)
+The financial difficulties of rivals Westinghouse and Areva have created opportunities for Rosatom, but China's CGN and South Korea's Kepco have are also competing for business. ($1 = 0.8529 euros) (Reporting by Marton Dunai in Budapest and Geert De Clercq in Paris; Editing by David Goodman)